 Cornell G Suite for Students

-Cornell G Suite for Students (Google's G Suite for Education) is Cornell's email, calendar, and collaboration service for students and alumni.
+Cornell G Suite for Students (Google Workspace for Education) is Cornell's email, calendar, and collaboration service for students and alumni.
 It was previously known as Cmail (only the name has changed).

-See Google's G Suite Learning Center for a quick overview of features.
-The Seven Easy Steps and Learn by Product links near the top of the page are particularly useful.
+See the Google Workspace Learning Center for a quick overview of features.
+The Guide for new users and Learn by product links near the top of the page are particularly useful.

 G Suite's features include:

 - Gmail - email, built-in instant messaging including voice and video chat, mobile access, spam and virus protection

 - Google Calendar - multiple calendars and room/resource scheduling NOT integrated with Cornell rooms and resources

 - Google Docs - word processing, spreadsheets, forms, and presentations

 - Google Drive - file storage and sharing

 - Google Sites - website creation with videos, images, gadgets, and documents integration